altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium/gsrd/ug-gsrd-agx5e-premium.md

 ![](images/agilex5_ghrd.png)

-The GHRD allows hardware designers to access each peripheral in the FPGA portion of the SoC with System Console, through the JTAG master module.
+The Quartus Design enables access to each peripheral in the FPGA portion of the SoC with System Console, through the JTAG master module.
 This signal-level access is independent of the driver readiness of each peripheral.

 <h4> MPU Address Maps</h4>